-- 16. An overview of the process to form the opinion as to whether the firm was in compliance with the relevant CASS rules throughout and at the end of the period and the relevant considerations relating to various stages in the process is depicted in Appendix 1 of the Client Assets Reporting Standard. - 17.
-Procedures required to form the opinion on the adequacy of systems involve: - a. evaluating the design of the systems and controls, - b. evaluating whether those systems and controls had been put into place during the period; and - c. testing the effectiveness of the operation of the systems and controls during the period. - 18.
-Procedures required to form the opinion on compliance with the CASS rules at the period end date (see shaded boxes in the diagram) involve evaluating whether or not the firm was in compliance with all relevant CASS rules at that date.
+- 16. An overview of the process to form the opinion as to whether the firm was in compliance with the relevant CASS rules throughout and at the end of the period and the relevant considerations relating to various stages in the process is depicted in Appendix 1 of the Client Asset Assurance Standard. - 17.
+Procedures required to form the opinion on the adequacy of systems involve: - a. evaluating the design of the systems and controls; - evaluating whether those systems and controls had been put into place during the period; and - c. testing the effectiveness of the operation of the systems and controls during the period.

+Procedures required to form the opinion on compliance with the CASS rules at the period end date involve evaluating whether or not the firm was in compliance with all relevant CASS rules at that date.